sisl/ExpFamilyPCA.jl/paper.md

 # Summary

-Principal component analysis (PCA) [@PCA] is an important tool for compressing, interpreting, and denoising that works best on Gaussian data.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it more suitable for binary, count, and discrete distribution data. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA, and the first in any language to support multiple distributions for EPCA.
+Principal component analysis (PCA) [@PCA] is a widely-used tool for compressing, interpreting, and denoising data, but it works best with Gaussian data.
+Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it better suited for binary, count, and other discrete data types that are common in fields like biology, social sciences, and machine learning. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first in any language to support multiple distributions for EPCA, expanding its usability across various applications.

 # Statement of Need

-The limited adoption of EPCA stems from the lack of general-purpose packages supporting multiple distributions, with prior work relying on bespoke optimization routines for specific distributions [@Roy; epca-MATLAB].
-This is a missed opportunity, as other Bregman-based methods have proven successful in areas such as mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], indicating that EPCA could be valuable in signal processing and machine learning.
+The limited adoption of EPCA likely stems from a lack of available tools, with the only existing package supporting just a single distribution [@epca-MATLAB].
+This is surprising given that other Bregman-based optimization techniques have been successfully applied in fields such as mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering].
+These successes suggest that EPCA has the potential to be broadly useful in areas like signal processing and machine learning.

-Creating a general EPCA library is challenging in most languages due to poor interoperability between libraries.
-Julia, on the other hand, uses multiple dispatch which promotes generic code reuse [@dispatch].
-This allows `ExpFamilyPCA.jl` to leverage fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without costly API conversions.
-As a result, `ExpFamilyPCA.jl` offers speed, stability, and flexibility, with built-in support for common distributions (§ [Supported Distributions](#supported-distributions)) and multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).
+The primary reason no general EPCA library exists may be the difficulty of implementation in most programming languages.
+In Python and C, for instance, symbolic differentiation libraries are typically not interoperable with optimization packages.
+Julia, by contrast, uses multiple dispatch, which facilitates high levels of generic code reuse [@dispatch].
+This design allows ExpFamilyPCA.jl to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without the need for costly API conversions.
+As a result, ExpFamilyPCA.jl delivers speed, stability, and flexibility, with built-in support for common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

 # Problem Formulation